Trump, Paul, and Sanders

 Bernie’s flaw is that he only names the one component he likes — Democratic Socialism — without explaining the full map.
 And without that full map, people confuse democratic socialism with Authoritarian Socialism and believe that he doesn’t also support Democratic Capitalism.
 They confuse a democratic socialist tax system with an authoritarian command economy and authoritarian political system.

-If Bernie explained all four components of democratic republican economic philosophy —Democratic Capitalism, Authoritarian Capitalism, Democratic Socialism, and Authoritarian Socialism — more voters would understand him with clarity.
+If Bernie explained all four components of democratic republican economic philosophy —Democratic Capitalism, Authoritarian Capitalism, Democratic Socialism, and Authoritarian Socialism — more voters would understand him with clarity and his message would be less vulnerable to manipulation by authoritarian capitalists and their media.
 This is what I attempted to do in my On Capitalism essay.

-But because Bernie only gives one-fourth of the philosophy, he is perpetually misunderstood and his labels are used against him.
+But because Bernie only gives one-fourth of the full economic philosophy, he is perpetually misunderstood and his labels are used against him.

 It breaks my heart.
 Because the truth he stands for is so much bigger than the label he uses.